AstarNetwork/astar-docs/docs/builder-guides/Use Astar Features/How to use Hardhat to deploy on Shibuya.md

 ## What is Astar EVM?

-As a multi-VM smart contract hub, Astar Network supports both WASM and EVM, which means both Solidity smart contracts and WASM-based smart contracts can be deployed on Astar Network.
+As a multi-VM smart contract hub, Astar Network supports both WASM and EVM smart contracts, which means both Solidity smart contracts and WASM-based smart contracts can be deployed on Astar Network.

 And for Solidity developers, you can directly use Ethereum dev tools including Hardhat, Remix, MetaMask to directly interact with Astar EVM’s API and deploy Solidity smart contracts on Astar EVM.